CLI Reference

 invarlock advanced

-Purpose: advanced and maintenance-oriented workflows that are intentionally outside the core product contract.
+Purpose: advanced and maintenance-oriented workflows that are intentionally outside the core user loop, except for the explicitly versioned JSON contracts listed below.

 Subcommands: